 Finally, a cushion in the face.

-Sue: Two silly names beginning with S. I can’t keep up.
+Sue: Two silly names beginning with S?
+I can’t keep up.

-Skagra has changed into something less comfortable.
+Skagra decides to change into something less conspicuous.

 Skagra enters Chronotis’ office.

 Sue: He should open a tea shop.
 All he seems to do is make tea.

 Sue: Oh no. I really liked him.
 Shouldn’t he regenerate or something?

 Sue: K9!
 I forgot that K9 was still around.
 Oh, this keeps getting better and better.